oss-wishlist/manage-wishlist-actions/README.md

 ### Idempotency

-The action tracks processed issues using:
+The action prevents duplicates by:
-- A label: `funding-yml-processed`
-- A hidden HTML comment: `<!-- funding-yml-pr: <url> -->`

-If either is present, the action skips processing.

-Additional safeguards:
-- The workflow uses GitHub Actions concurrency keyed by issue number to avoid parallel duplicate runs
-- PRs include the wishlist issue URL in the body; the action checks existing PRs (open/closed) from the bot for the same URL and reuses them if found
+- Using deterministic branch names per wishlist ID: `add-wishlist-funding-{id}`
+- Reusing existing branches and PRs if they already exist
+- Checking if the wishlist URL is already in FUNDING.yml before creating a PR
+- Removing old wishlist URLs when updating (only keeps the current one)

+No label or comment tracking is needed since the database is the source of truth.

 ### Error handling